-On April 12, 2018, 1Globe filed an amended answer to our complaint, counterclaims, and a third-party complaint against Mr. Weidong Yin alleging, among other allegations, that our Rights Plan is not valid, that Mr. Weidong Yin and the Buyer Consortium (described below), had previously triggered our Rights Plan, and that 1Globe did not trigger our Rights Plan.
-We, and our board of directors, believe that the actions taken by the board of directors were appropriate under the circumstances and in the interest of all our shareholders.
-We also believe that the allegations of the counterclaim and third-party complaint are without merit.
+On April 12, 2018, 1Globe filed an amended answer to our complaint, counterclaims, and a third-party complaint against Mr. Weidong Yin alleging, among other allegations, that our Rights Agreement is not valid, that Mr. Weidong Yin and the Buyer Consortium (described below) had previously triggered our Rights Agreement, and that 1Globe did not trigger our Rights Agreement.
+The Chiang Li Family and OrbiMed filed similar responses.
+We, and our board of directors, believe that the actions taken by our board of directors were appropriate under the circumstances and in the interests of our company and all our shareholders.
+We also believe that the allegations in the counterclaim and third-party complaint are without merit.
 1Globe asks for various measures of equitable relief and also includes a claim for its costs, including attorneys' fees.